chnyda/taikungoclient/client/docs/ProjectForListDto.md

 HasAvailabilityZones returns a boolean if a field has been set.

-### SetAvailabilityZonesNil

-`func (o *ProjectForListDto) SetAvailabilityZonesNil(b bool)`

- SetAvailabilityZonesNil sets the value for AvailabilityZones to be an explicit nil

-### UnsetAvailabilityZones
-`func (o *ProjectForListDto) UnsetAvailabilityZones()`

-UnsetAvailabilityZones ensures that no value is present for AvailabilityZones, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)